TheFallender/js_graphql_sports/README.md

-# JS TEMPLATE
+# Sports system

-This app will let you <WHAT DOES THIS DO>.
+This app will let you manage a database with mongodb that handles a user-bill system.

 To install it you have to do the following: